FrancescoBorzi/why-I-hate-wow-private-servers/ENGLISH.md

 Maybe you've made some improvements, but most of the code is still MaNGOS/TrinityCore's.

 Maybe you are really good and over time you have rewritten most of the code.
 Still, you started from MaNGOS.
-Without it, on day 1 you didn't even have the login feature working.
+Without it, on day 1 you wouldn't even have got the login feature working.